 Public companies arrive at this input by estimating the amount of dividends that will be paid over the expected life of the award based on historic dividend payments.
-Of course, because private companies rarely declare dividends, there’s normally no calculation at all.
+Of course, because private companies that issue options don’t typically declare dividends, there’s normally no calculation at all.
 The dividend yield factor is simply set at zero.

 Volatility is the anticipated fluctuation of your stock price over the expected term, expressed as a percentage.
-In our example, calculating volatility means determining by what percentage your stock price will go up or down over the expected five year term.
+In our example, calculating this with Black-Scholes volatility means determining by what percentage your stock price will go up or down over the expected five-year term.
 Mature public companies have relatively easy access to this input – they can use a standard volatility formula that analyzes how their exchange-traded stock prices changed over the past five years (or whatever the expected term is) to the date of the grant, and use that as an input.

-Private and recently public companies, however, must once again turn to SAB 107/110, which allows them to use a peer group’s volatility as a proxy for their own.
-Typically, you’ll select between four and ten peer companies that are similar to yours – usually selecting public companies in the same or similar industry, that are a similar size, and have a similar business model or financial standing – usually using the same companies that were used to prepare your company’s 409A-compliant stock value.
-From there, you’ll calculate the volatility of the closing prices for each peer company for a period equal to the expected term, take the standard deviation of these stock prices over the number of days in each trading year, and average the rate (or do a more advanced weighted average) to determine volatility.
-If you’d like assistance calculating your volatility, drop us a line.
+Private and recently public companies, however, must once again turn to SAB 107/110, which allows them to use a public company peer group’s volatility as a proxy for their own.
+Typically, you’ll select between four and ten peer public companies that are similar to yours – usually selecting companies in the same or similar industry, that are a similar size, and have a similar business model or financial standing – usually using the same peer public companies that were used to prepare your company’s 409A valuation.
+From there, you’ll assign a weight to each company’s volatility to calculate the volatility of the closing prices for each peer company for a period equal to the expected term, take the standard deviation of these stock prices over the number of days in each trading year and average the rate (or do a more advanced weighted average) to determine volatility.